srijan9864/zrfcread/README.md

 ## zrfcread

-An RFC FM that gives count of any table based on dynamic where and join criteria.
+An RFC FM that gives count of entries of any table based on dynamic where and join criteria.

 ---
 <img align="left" alt="CSS3" src="/images/rfc.png" />